open-gluck/.github/profile/README.md

 Open **Settings**, then navigate to **Developer**.
 In the secret menu, check **WidgetKit Developer Mode**.

 ![Friday, 17 Nov 2023 16:53:33](https://github.com/open-gluck/.github/assets/66381046/d2e180cf-2ded-4693-ad51-0d1df6061e8f)

-### The Calendar Trick (now deprecated)

-Early versions of this software used a hack with a contact photo that was updated whenever the blood glucose change.
-That's cool but once in a while, the data wasn't being updated, and there was a serious risk of applying a wrong decision because data was simply not up to date.
-This is the same issue that appears with other software that use similar methods, such as the “calendar” app (though the Contacts app might be more elegant as it visually a circle that's available in more watch faces).

-If you're interested, the code for updating the contact photo is still present, feel free to dig with it.
-Personally I'm not confident it's worth the risk, but I'm always open for discussion.

 ## Do you need your iPhone to use the Apple Watch app?